signalogic/SigSRF_SDK/mediaTest_readme.md

 which extends the test time to about 5 minutes.
 Entering -R0 will repeat indefinitely until the 'q' key is pressed - although if you do that then you should keep an eye on things, as a massive output .wav file will build up quickly !

-The commands below run the same test with the SigSRF AMR-WB codec:
+The commands below run the 21-channel wav file encode + decode test with the SigSRF AMR-WB codec:

     ./mediaTest -cx86 -itest_files/Nchan21.wav -oNchan21_amrwb.wav -Csession_config/amrwb_codec_test_config
     ./mediaTest -cx86 -itest_files/Nchan21.wav -oNchan21_amrwb.wav -Csession_config/amrwb_codec_test_config_no_vad